 - Survey Apps

-Need shared documents and your own internal company social media?
+- Do you need shared documents and your own internal company social media?
 An intranet might be a good option.
-(And the choices don’t stop there, though those tools should cover most use cases.)

 Testing Out A New Paperless Process

-Once you’ve chosen the process and the solution you’ll try, it’s time to set up a pilot test—by implementing the new process with a small portion of your team you gain a chance to make sure paperless really offers the benefits you think it will and to overcome any issues that may come up.
+Once you’ve chosen the process and the solution you’ll try, it’s time to set up a pilot test.
+By implementing the new process with a small portion of your team, you gain an opportunity to make sure going paperless really offers the benefits you think it will and to overcome any issues that may come up.
+This will help you determine if the test gave you the desired outcome or not.

-And you get a chance to prove to any upper level management (or if you’re the boss, yourself) that it really can work.
+And you get a chance to prove to any upper level management that it really can work.